 Strickler said he was able to contact the witness and interview her about her experience.

 "The witness states that she had just turned west onto Lake St. from N. Central Ave," Strickler said in his blog.
 "It was close to 8:00 PM CT (local time) because she was meeting a friend.
 As she proceeded west on Lake St. and approaching N. Menard Ave. she noticed a huge flying being gliding above a nearby 4-storey apartment building, approximately 60 ft. above the ground.
 The flying being ducked behind the apartment building and she lost sight of it.
 The witness estimates that she watched the flying being for 8-10 seconds.
 She turned onto an alleyway in order to get another look at the being, but was unsuccessful."

 The witness gave a description of the creature consistent with other recent reports; that of an enormous flying entity with a long, thin body and legs stretched out behind it.

 "The witness states that the being had a 10 ft.+ wingspan with bat-like wings and dark in color.
 The wings never flapped.
 The body was quite long and thin, approx 6-8 ft. in length and there were 2 appendages / legs, since she noticed a separation.
 She did not notice any further structures on the body or head," said Strickler.

 He noted, too, that the witness seemed nervous to speak of her experience.

-"The witness did seem a bit nervous while talking to me, and was very surprised at the number of sightings in the general area since early 2017," Strickler said.
+"The witness did seem a bit nervous while talking to me, and was very surprised at the number of sightings in the general area since early 2017," Strickler added.
 "She had no previous knowledge of the phenomenon."